mecha-cms/mecha/README.md

 ### master

- - [x] Removed cache optimization stuff from the `.htaccess` file.
+ - [x] Removed cache optimization stuff from `.htaccess`.
 The main `.htaccess` file should focus only to the rewrite module.

 ### 2.5.1